kubenetworks/kubevpn/README.md

-If you want to start the development mode locally using Docker in Docker (DinD), because the program will read and write the `/tmp` directory, you need to manually add the parameter `-v /tmp:/tmp` (outer docker) and other thing is you need to special parameter `--parent-container` (inner docker) for sharing network and pid
+If you want to start the development mode locally using Docker in Docker (DinD), because the program will read and write the `/tmp` directory, you need to manually add the parameter `-v /tmp:/tmp` (outer docker) and other thing is you need to special parameter `--network` (inner docker) for sharing network and pid

 Example: